-International credits are financial instruments that represent a tonne of CO2 removed or reduced from the atmosphere as a result of an emissions reduction project.
-The annual procedure of monitoring, reporting and verification (MRV), together with all the associated processes, is known as the ETS compliance cycle.
+The annual procedure of EU MRV, together with all the associated processes, is known as the EU ETS compliance cycle.
 Operators covered by the EU ETS are required to have an approved monitoring plan for monitoring and reporting annual emissions.
 Every year, operators must submit an emissions report.
 The data for a given year must be verified by an accredited verifier by March 31 of the following year.
+Once verified, operators must surrender the equivalent number of EUAs by September 30 of that year.

+EU "Fit-for-55" and FuelEU Maritime

-Once verified, operators must surrender the equivalent number of allowances by April 30 of that year.
-Further to the above, reaching the EU's climate goal of reducing EU emissions by at least 55% by 2030 is a legal obligation under the European climate law.
-EU countries are working on new legislation to achieve this goal and make the EU climate-neutral by 2050.
-In July 2021, EU tabled the 'Fit for 55' package as a response to the requirements in the EU Climate Law to reduce Europe's net greenhouse gas emissions by at least 55% by 2030 by 2030 compared to 1990 levels and to achieve climate neutrality in 2050.
+In July 2021, the EU tabled the 'Fit for 55' package as a response to the requirements in the EU Climate Law to reduce Europe's net greenhouse gas emissions.